OxCGRT/covid-policy-scratchpad/risk_of_openness_index/writeup.md

 ## Using the Risk of Openness Index

 ### Availability
-RoOI data is represented in a longitudinal format with unique country-date index values.
+Risk of Openness Index data is represented in a longitudinal format with unique country-date index values.
 The country identifiers are ISO-3 countrycodes, which can be used as merge identifiers for joins with [OxCGRT National Indicators dataset](https://github.com/OxCGRT/covid-policy-tracker).
 The data is presented in a CSV format in [/data/output/ORI_timeseries_latest.csv](./data/output/ORI_timeseries_latest.csv).
 The data and it's associated plots will be updated on a daily basis.

 ### Quality
 Since a key data dependency is the OxCGRT Database, the general conditions around data quality relevant to OxCGRT apply here as well.
 Read more about these [here](https://github.com/OxCGRT/covid-policy-tracker#data-quality).

 Note also that by definition, a 'Risk of Openness' is undefined until a country observes any cases and implements containment policies.
-Therefore, the RoOI Index timeseries for a country only starts when its confirmed cases count exceeds 0, until which it is defined as `NA`.
+Therefore, the Risk Index timeseries for a country only starts when its confirmed cases count exceeds 0, until which it is defined as `NA`.

 Additionally, since the testing and mobility data dependencies themselves often have gaps (eg. no testing or mobility data on certain dates), there are measures taken to impute missing values with best approximations.
 See [methodology documentation](./methodology.md) for the latest calculation on `NA` handling or Technical Appendix A in the working paper for more details on this.